Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 The corresponding $1$sc contribution is obtained by setting $N_{\mathrm{hid}}/2 \rightarrow N_{\mathrm{hid}}$ and using $L-$independent $\mathbf{W^{(1)}}$ and $\mathbf{B}$ parameters.
 When $2$ layers are included, in contrast, the sd ansatz is more complex, and becomes the sum of sums of two nested activation functions,

-One can again easily manipulate the previous expression to obtain a $2$sd wave function.
+One can again easily manipulate the previous expression to obtain a $2$sd wavefunction.

 The relation between the total number of hidden neurons, $N_{\mathrm{hid}}$, and the total number of variational parameters, $N$, is different for each architecture.
-The relations $N(N_{\mathrm{hid}})$ are shown in the captions of Fig.~\ref{archs} for each network configuration.
+The relations $N(N_{\mathrm{hid}})$ are shown in the captions of Fig.~\ref{fig:archs} for each network configuration.
 One-layer networks have a linear $N(N_{\mathrm{hid}})$ relation, whereas the relation for two-layer networks is quadratic.
 In other words, for the same $N_\text{hid}$, two-layer networks will usually involve a much larger number of parameters than one-layer models, and one may expect overfitting to become an issue.
 Whereas for the $1$sc architecture the number of hidden nodes is unrestricted so long as $N_\text{hid}>2$, the $2$sc architecture must have $N_\text{hid}>4$ with $N_\text{hid}$ even.
 Likewise, the $1$sd network must have an even $N_\text{hid}$.
-In contrast, for the $2$sd network, $N_\text{hid}$ must increase $4$ units at a time.
+In contrast, for the $2$sd network, $N_\text{hid}$ is a multiple of $4$.